rasikh11/-infra-as-code-lab/Day-1/01-fundamentals.md

 These tools enable origanization to define, deploy and manage their infrastructure efficiently and consistenly, making it easier to adepapt to the dynamic needs of modern applications and services.

+# Why Terraform ?
+There are multiple reasons why Terraform is used over the other IAC tools, but below are main reasons,

+1. **Multi-Cloud Support:** Terraform is known for its multi-cloud support. it allows you to define infrastructure in a cloud-agnostic way, meaning you can use same configguration code to provision resources on varios cloud providers (AWS, AZURE, GCP etc) and even on-premises infrastructure.
+This flexibility can be beneficial if your origanization uses multiple cloud providers or plans to migrate between them

+2. **Large Ecosystem:** Terraform has a vast ecosystem of providers and modules contributed by both HashiCorp (The company behind Terraform) and the community.
+This means you can find pre-build modules and configurations for a wide range services and infrastructure components, saving your time and effort in writing custom configurations.

+3. **Declarative Syntax:** Terraform uses a declarative syntax, allowing you to specify the desired end-state of your infrastructure.
+This makes it easier to understand and maintain your code compared to imperative scripting languages.